Threshold cascade dynamics on signed random networks: Introduction

 In this work, we study the dynamics of a threshold cascade model on signed random networks or ``signed'' cascade, to be short.
 In our ``signed'' cascade model, nodes' activation is completely blocked if there exist active adversarial neighbors.
+That is, no pair of nodes connected by a negative link can be activated at the same time.
+It models, in an idealized way, the following real-world scenarios: In the case of ``distrust'' or ``dislike'' relationships denoted by negative links in a signed social network, someone would never agree and follow with their negative-linked person's opinion or behavior, regardless of what their friends are doing.
+In such cases, a pair of nodes connected by a negative link cannot become active at the same time.
+Theoretically speaking, our model implements the cascade dynamics where negative links co-operate with positive links in functionally-multiplicative manner rather than additive manner.

-That is, no pair of nodes connected by negative link can be activated at the same time.
-Our rationale is to examine cascade dynamics when the effect of negative links is maximal.
-There are some related previous studies on signed networks such as random threshold networks~\cite{rohlf2002}, percolation of antagonistic multiplex networks~\cite{zhao2013a}, opinion models on evolving signed networks~\cite{quattrociocchi2014}, epidemic spreading on signed networks~\cite{saeedian2016,li2021}, and threshold model with anticonformity~\cite{nowak2019,nowak2022}.
-However, contrary to our model most previous studies have considered the effect of negative links additively~\cite{rohlf2002,nowak2019} or focused on structural properties rather than dynamical consequences~\cite{zhao2013a}.
-In this study, we implemented cascading dynamics in a way that maximizes the role of negative links.
-We confirmed that negative links can significantly reduce the size of the global cascades.
-We also found that negative interactions can produce the heterogeneity of activation patterns at various scales of cascading dynamics.
+There are some related previous studies in statistical physics literature on signed networks such as random threshold networks~\cite{rohlf2002}, percolation of antagonistic multiplex networks~\cite{zhao2013a}, opinion models on evolving signed networks~\cite{quattrociocchi2014}, epidemic spreading on signed networks~\cite{saeedian2016,li2021}, and threshold model with anticonformity~\cite{nowak2019,nowak2022}.
+Information diffusion and linear threshold models in signed networks have also received much attention and how the information diffusion dynamics in signed networks depends on the diffusion path and structural balance was studied \cite{he2019,pozveh2019,li2019,qu2021}.
+However, in contrast to our model most previous studies have considered the effect of negative links additively~\cite{rohlf2002,nowak2019,he2019,li2021} or focused on structural properties rather than dynamical consequences~\cite{zhao2013a}.
+In this study, we implemented cascading dynamics in a way that maximizes the multiplicative coupling effect of negative links.
+We confirmed that the negative links can significantly reduce the size of the global cascades.
+We also found that negative interactions can produce the heterogeneity in the activation patterns at various scales of cascading dynamics.